How to Automate Tasks in SQL Management Studio

 - Provide a step name.

-- Choose the type of command (e.g., T-SQL script, PowerShell, or SSIS package).
+- Select the type of command (e.g., T-SQL script, PowerShell, etc.).

 - Click OK to save the step.

-Step 4: Set a Schedule
+Step 4: Schedule the Job

 - Go to the Schedules page and click New.